swissiety/bashspotcontroller/README.md

 - curl

 ## Disclaimer
-This is Repo is NOT associated with spotify.
+This Repo is NOT associated with spotify.